newtonkwan/Insight_DE/README.md

 This calculation provides information on the similarity of abstracts.
 If the abstracts are similar, abstracts could be a good indicator of number of citations.
 If they're not very similar, then a) maybe abstracts aren't a good indicator for citations; b) the domains of the papers are not similar enough; c) the similarity algorithm is not good enough.

-When new research papers come in, I will use Spark Streaming. (not completely necessary for this project since arXiv only updates monthly, but will be crucial for companies that get new data daily or instantly)
+When new research papers come in, I will use Kafka and Spark Streaming (not completely necessary for this project since arXiv only updates monthly, but will be crucial for companies that get new data daily or instantly)

 ## Tech Stack
 ![Tech Stack](workflow.jpeg)
-- AWS S3 [Storing the data]
+- AWS S3 [Storing Open Research Corpus and arXiv data]
-- Kafka [Ingesting]
+- Kafka [Ingesting new data]
-- Spark [Batch Processing]
+- Spark [Batch Processing on historic data]
-- Spark Streaming [Stream Processing]
+- Spark Streaming [Stream Processing on new data]
 - Redis (or ElasticSearch) [Database; good for storing and searching text data]
 - Flask [Web; seems like the simplest to use]

 ## Data Source
-- Semantic Scholar: CS, Neuroscience, biomedical [46GB] [direct download] [.txt files]
+- Open Research Corpus: CS, Neuroscience, Biomedical [46GB] [direct download] [.txt files]
 - arXiv [190GB] [Amazon S3] [source files in TeX/LaTeX]

 ## Engineering Challenge
-- Combining two or more large data sets
+- Combining two or more large data sets (>50 GB)
 - Extracting the abstract and number of citations from each paper
 - Streaming data when new papers come in [updated monthly in ArXiv]
-- Computing the similarity rating quickly
+- Computing the similarity quickly

 ## Business Value
 There are many use cases.
-For example, Textio is a Seattle company focused on augmented writing for job descriptions: how do you write a good job description so that you have a higher probability of getting good talent?
-New job postings are put up every day on Indeed, LinkedIn, Glassdoor, etc., so you need a pipeline that can take historic data and do real time streaming on all these postings.
-The pipeline allows the data scientist and machine learning engineers to easily access the data and test their models on what job descriptions work well.
-Other use cases include ingesting text-based data like real-time Amazon reviews, traffic updates, and news articles.
+For example, Textio is a Seattle company focused on augmented writing for job descriptions.
+New job postings are put up every day on Indeed, LinkedIn, Glassdoor, etc. How do you write a good job description so that you have a higher probability of getting good talent?
+I have created a pipeline that can take historic data and do real time streaming on these postings.
+The pipeline will allow data scientists and ML engineers to easily access the data and test their models on what job descriptions work well and ultimately provide insight into how a company would write a good job postings.
+Other use cases include ingesting text-based data like real-time Amazon reviews, traffic updates, and news articles for a wide range of purposes.

 ## MVP
 Join the two datasets together, extract the top 10 abstracts along with their citations, and compute the Levenshtein distances.